 No they don’t.
 At Klarisana we embrace the concept of Evidence Based Medicine (EBM).
 The foundational principle of EBM is that the evidence for a given treatment and/or procedure is clearly laid out for scrutiny by the medical community.
 In that way, patients can have a reasonable assurance of safety and effectiveness.
 In certain circumstances the evidence for a treatment is either anecdotal or otherwise not very robust.
 In these cases, a patient can at least make an educated decision as to whether the potential benefits outweigh and potential risks.
 When certain clinicians say they have “special formulations” and “proprietary blends” of ketamine and other medications this is disingenuous and does not support the idea of true informed consent for the patient.
 At Klarisana, we will let you know our dosing protocols…we will let you know every medication we plan to administer…and we will share with you what the evidence is for everything we do.
 If the evidence is purely anecdotal, then we will be very transparent with this.
 We are currently engaged in research that has been approved by Integreview, an Institutional Review Board in Austin, Texas.
 We plan to publish our results for review by the medical community.
 For more information please see Dr. Bonnett’s video entitled “Ketamine Therapy – Is there a Secret Sauce?”

 Ketamine therapy is a rather unique entity because it represents a fundamentally different use of a time-tested medication.
 Ketamine has traditionally been used as an anesthetic by emergency physicians and anesthesiologists.
 The way in which ketamine is currently being offered at centers like Klarisana represents an entirely different paradigm.
 At Klarisana, we feel that ketamine for mental health and chronic pain conditions should be more accurately described as Ketamine for Non-Anesthetic Indications (KNAI).
 In light of this, one will see clinics that come from several different specialties.
 There are many clinics that are operated by either emergency physicians or anesthesiologists; which makes sense given the historical familiarity with ketamine by these disciplines.
 One will also see clinics that are operated by psychiatrists, which is understandable given the important role that ketamine can play in the treatment of mental health disorders.
 We feel that the important thing is not so much the specialty of the clinician’s who opened the clinic but rather the way in which they have structured their practice and the intent behind it.
 Ketamine is a relatively safe medication but still needs to be treated with respect.
-The important thing is that the clinicians who operate the clinic have ensured that they place a top priority on safety and have taken the time to undergo any additional training as necessary to administer ketamine infusion therapy.
+The important thing is that the clinicians who operate the clinic have ensured that they place a top priority on safety and have taken the time to undergo any additional training as necessary to administer intramuscular ketamine therapy.
 The founder of Klarisana is Dr. Carl J. Bonnett, MD who is Board Certified by the American Board of Emergency Medicine and has extensive clinical experience with ketamine.

-This issue can be very challenging for patients because the field of ketamine infusion therapy is relatively new and has not been well defined.
+This issue can be very challenging for patients because the field of ketamine therapy is relatively new and has not been well defined.
 Many interested parties have recognized that ketamine represents a potential “game changer” for mental health and for the management of chronic pain.
 Some clinicians see this as an amazing opportunity to change the lives of countless people.
 Some, unfortunately, see this as a way to make more money.
 A quick search of the internet will show that some groups offer training programs to teach clinicians how to set up ketamine clinics in order to make extra money from this “amazing revenue stream.”
 Against this backdrop Dr. Bonnett was one of the founding members of the American Society of Ketamine Physicians (ASKP.org) which is the first professional society of ketamine providers.
 ASKP was formed by the leaders in the field of ketamine therapy to try and establish some basic standards and best practices for ketamine therapy.
 We would recommend you chose a center that is a member of ASKP.

 No. When we opened in 2015, Dr. Bonnett made the conscious decision to not register for OBA because he felt strongly that what Klarisana offers is not OBA…it is Ketamine for Non-Anesthetic Indications (KNAI); a fundamentally different clinical entity.
-In 2017 a one of our competitors filed a complaint with the Texas Medical Board against Klarisana and several other clinics in Texas that offer ketamine infusion therapy and haven’t obtained an OBA certificate.
+In 2017, one of our competitors filed a complaint with the Texas Medical Board against Klarisana and several other clinics in Texas that offer ketamine therapy and haven’t obtained an OBA certificate.
 Klarisana and the other clinicians in Texas presented their argument to the TMB as to why this clinical use of ketamine should be considered KNAI and not OBA.
 The TMB agreed with us and the complaint was quickly dismissed.
 We applaud the forward thinking of the TMB and are pleased that their decision set an important precedent for the clinical use of outpatient ketamine in the United States.

 No. We focus on providing outstanding clinical care.
 Most of our “secrets” are laid out on this document, our web page, or on our YouTube channel.
 We view ketamine as an incredibly valuable treatment option that should be performed at centers who are very serious about its use and have a mission to serve humanity.
-If you are looking for some place to teach you how to “get rich quick,” add another revenue stream, or find a way to “quit your J.O.B.” we have nothing to offer you in this regard.

 I read some articles that marijuana and LSD can be helpful for treating depression.
-Would it be a good idea for me to do one or both of these before my infusion and not tell you about it?
+Would it be a good idea for me to do one or both of these before my session and not tell you about it?

 No, this would not be a good idea.
 While there is literature out there suggesting that marijuana, LSD, and psilocybin (“Magic Mushrooms”) may have a role to play in the treatment of depression and/or PTSD, combining them with ketamine…especially if you do not tell our clinical staff…can lead to a very unpredictable reaction.
 This will most likely be a very counterproductive experience for you.